Delph-Sunny/05-Daily_Planner_with_JQuery/README.md

 ---

 ## Description
-The webpage is a __simple daily planner__ created using JQeury.
+The webpage is a __simple daily planner__ created using JQuery.
 This app will allow a user to save events for each hour of the day.
 The following criteria are required for this planner:
 - [X] The current day is displayed at the top of the calendar.
 - [X] When scrolling down, the calendar contains time blocks for standard business hours.